seandstewart/bardly/pending/romances/pericles/11-player.md

 E'er since I can remember.

 **LYSIMACHUS**
-Did you go to't so young?
+Did you go to 't so young?
 Were you a gamester at
 five or at seven?

 **MARINA**